Wrestling was far from the only sport Paul Orndorff dominated during his career.

-The Spartans’ bowl opponent, Kent State, was led by Don James, who would spend two more seasons there before becoming the head coach at the University of Washington where he would lead the Huskies to a national championship.
-On the Golden Flashes’ depth chart were future Missouri wins leader Gary Pinkel, and a heady safety named Nick Saban, now the legendary Alabama head coach.
+The Spartans’ bowl opponent, Kent State, was led by Don James, who would spend two more seasons there before becoming the head coach at the University of Washington, where he would lead the Huskies to a national championship.
+On the Golden Flashes’ depth chart was future Missouri wins leader Gary Pinkel, and a heady safety named Nick Saban, now the legendary Alabama head coach.

 Orndorff was the offensive leader for Tampa, scoring on a pair of touchdown catches from 15 and 35 yards.
 On his scores, Orndorff beat future NFL Hall of Fame linebacker Jack Lambert, as Tampa grabbed an early 14-0 lead, on its way to a 21-18 victory.

-“He (Lambert) was my responsibility and I was his in that game,” Orndorff recalled in a Feb.
-1979 interview with The Tampa Tribune.
+“He (Lambert) was my responsibility, and I was his in that game,” Orndorff recalled in a February 1979 interview with The Tampa Tribune.
 “I had to block him all night.
-I remember too, that he played an excellent game, slowing us down a lot after the early scoring as Kent State nearly caught up with us.”
+I remember, too, that he played an excellent game, slowing us down a lot after the early scoring as Kent State nearly caught up with us.”

-Orndorff nearly earned the Most Valuable Player Award but he played both tight end and fullback in the game and received votes at each position which likely hurt him as the media awarded an MVP to both the top lineman (tight end is part of the offensive line) and top back.
+Orndorff nearly earned the Most Valuable Player Award, but he played both tight end and fullback in the game and received votes at each position, which likely hurt him as the media awarded an MVP to both the top lineman (the tight end is part of the offensive line) and top back.

 In Jan.
 1973, just a few weeks after the impressive Tangerine Bowl performance, Orndorff participated in the American Bowl in Tampa, which featured numerous graduating college football players.
 Meanwhile, Coach Bruce left Tampa after one season to become head coach at Iowa State.
 At the same time, Tampa was considering a de-emphasis of football, which it followed through on a few years later.